Killing of Christian Hall: Investigation

 Initial reports from authorities stated that when the officers told Hall to put the gun on the ground, he complied, but at one point during negotiations, he picked up the gun and pointed it in the direction of the police, causing them to shoot him.
 A video of the incident with evidence contradicting the claims surfaced in February 2021.
 The video shows Hall raising his hands before he is shot and falls.

+Hall's adoptive parents were called into a Pennsylvania State Police barracks.
+They were informed of Hall's death by a call from Hall's ex-girlfriend during the wait for officers.

-Hall's adoptive parents reported that he had been experiencing a mental health problem.
+According to his family, Hall reported that he had been experiencing a mental health problem.
 Fe Hall told WNEP-TV, "He needed help.
 He was looking for help, but instead of getting help, he was killed in cold blood by those who were supposed to help him."
 Civil rights attorney Benjamin Crump also stated that Hall was in need of help and seemed to be contemplating suicide.

-Hall's family started a petition to reopen the investigation of his shooting, with a goal of 150,000 votes.
+Hall's family started a petition to reopen the investigation of his shooting, with a goal of 150,000 signatures.
 On February 12, 2021, his death was protested by people outside the Philadelphia City Hall.
-Twitter users have demanded #JusticeforChristian after the video of the incident emerged.
+Twitter users created the #JusticeforChristian hashtag after the video of the incident emerged.

 In March 2021, Michael Mancuso, an assistant district attorney, called Hall's death a "classic suicide by cop scenario" at a news conference.

 In November 2021, a new video was released which shows Hall holding the pellet gun with his hands raised at the time of his killing.
 The video is unblurred, unlike video previously released by the Monroe County district attorney, and was obtained through subpoena by a lawyer representing Hall's parents.
 The video shows that Hall kept his hands above his head for 14 seconds in all.
 The videos show that Hall’s hands were still in the air as two troopers fired a second series of shots which took his life.

+On the first anniversary of Hall's death, memorials were held in nine U.S. cities, including Philadelphia, Downingtown, New York City, and Los Angeles, as well as Abra, Philippines.

 In March 2022, Hall's parents filed a federal lawsuit for the wrongful death of their son.
 Hall's parents are represented by attorney Benjamin Crump.